rpaulwastaken/dehazer/README.md

 ✨ **Key Features** ✨

-- **Image Dehazing:** The model is designed to remove haze and improve visibility in images and video frames.
+- **Image De-Hazing:** The model is designed to remove haze and improve visibility in images and video frames.
-- **Architecture:** This repository contains of two different architectures to perform dehazing: UNet and Pix2Pix.
+- **Architecture:** This repository contains two different architectures to perform de-hazing: UNet and Pix2Pix.
 - **Requirements:** Make sure you have TensorFlow, scikit-learn, OpenCV, and other dependencies installed (see requirements.txt).

 ## Getting Started